DUNE/dune-justin/docs/database.md

 ### Tables

 - allocations - one row each time a file is allocated to a job
-- bootstraps - scripts from users to be executed by generic jobs
+- jobscripts - scripts from users to be executed by generic jobs
 - events - a log of fine grained events within the system
 - files - input files associcated with each stage of each request
 - jobs - jobs created by the Generic Job Factory
-- jobs_logs - logs from the bootstrap scripts that generic jobs run
+- jobs_logs - logs from the jobscripts that generic jobs run
 - replicas - replica RSEs and PFNs obtained from Rucio
 - replicas_pins - used by the FNAL Finder Agent to manage pins
 - requests - workflows submitted to the system for processing